arangodb/docs/3.5/drivers/java-reference-database-graph-access.md

 ---
 layout: default
-description: These functions implement theHTTP API for accessing general graphs
+description: These functions implement the HTTP API for accessing general graphs
 ---
 # Accessing graphs